1. WHAT IS THE ATO?

 Since 2016, the organization is affiliated with other youth and civil society constituency networks working in the climate change and development fields.
 The organization is an active member of the YOUNGO (the official youth constituency of the UN Framework Convention on Climate Change); the Global Youth Biodiversity Network (GYBN) and many more.

-9. HOW MANY MEMBERS ARE THERE IN ATO?
+9. HOW MANY MEMBERS ARE THERE IN THE ORGANIZATION?

 There are two types of membership in the organization.
-Our regular members are currently [number] from [number] countries depending on renewal status.
+Our regular members are more than 30 from 13 countries depending on renewal status which is held annually to increase and monitor participation and engagement.
 Our honorary members are considered permanent members and are recognized based on the contributions to the organizations.
-They are currently [number].

 10. HAS THE ORGANIZATION ACCOMPLISHED COMMUNITY PROJECTS BEFORE?